 BAILII (the British and Irish Legal Information Institute) provides the most comprehensive set of British and Irish primary legal materials freely available online.
 This page provides access to all legislation made by the National Assembly for Wales since its establishment in 1999: Welsh Statutory Instruments 1999 onwards, the Measures that were made between 2008 and 2011, and Acts of Wales 2012 onwards.

-CSSIW is the body responsible for regulating and inspecting establishments and agencies which provide social care services in Wales.
+The Care Inspectorate Wales (CIW), formerly the Care and Social Services Inspectorate Wales (CSSIW), is responsible for regulating and inspecting establishments and agencies which provide social care services in Wales.
 Links to legislation are provided in the section “What we do”, under the “About us” tab.
 Other sections have inspectorate reports, annual reports, newsletters, information leaflets, and details of the complaint procedure.

 The Education Workforce Council (EWC) is the independent regulator in Wales for teachers and learning support staff in schools and further education.
-It became operational on 1 April 2015 as successor to the General Teaching Council for Wales (GTCW).
+It replaced the General Teaching Council for Wales (GTCW) on 1 April 2015.
 Its Register of Education Professionals is searchable online.
 Site content also includes the Code of Professional Conduct and Practice, registration rules, disciplinary procedures and rules, and notices of recent fitness to practise committee hearing outcomes.

 The Healthcare Inspectorate Wales (HIW) is the independent inspectorate and regulator of all healthcare in Wales.
 Publications include healthcare standards and the text of all reviews and investigations which HIW undertakes.
 The site includes some links to legislation.